TSnake41/xen/docs/designs/pv-iommu.md

 Map/unmap a page on a context.
 The guest needs to specify a gfn and target dfn to map.

-> what behavior in case a mapping already exist ?
+Refuse to create the mapping if one already exist for the same dfn.

 ## Lookup page